 All applications must include the following information:

 - Particulars of the restrictive practice proposed to be applied to the participant

 - A copy of the NDIS Behaviour Support Plan (interim or comprehensive) that specifies the proposed restrictive practice

-- Consent of the NDIS participant to disclose information required for the application (2A Disclosure Agreement by the NDIS Participant) Please note these documents must be attached to the online Apply for Authorisation link above
+- Consent of the NDIS participant to disclose information required for the application (RPA - 2A Disclosure Agreement by the NDIS Participant) Please note these documents must be attached to the online Apply for Authorisation link above

 - Particulars of the NDIS service providers who will apply the restrictive practice to the participant